- 1 Introduction

 - and an internal motivation to learn.

 When designing college online courses, these five components must be considered.
-The role of the instructor shifts from teaching children (traditional lecturer), to teaching adults (mentor/facilitator).
+The role of the instructor shifts from traditional lecturer, to teaching as a mentor/facilitator.

 The Middle Way

-Effective online courses require a sense of a learning community the the social presence of the faculty member and interaction between learners.
-Learning always occurs and cannot be separated from a social context and the Internet and social media has greatly expanded social context.
+Effective online courses require a sense of a learning community, the social presence of the faculty member and learners.
+Learning always occurs and cannot be separated from a social context.
 Research has shown that learning is enhanced when it is collaborative.
 Good learning, like good work, is collaborative and social, not competitive and isolated.
 Working with others increases involvement in learning.
 Sharing one’s own ideas and responding to others’ reactions improves thinking and deepens understanding (Chickering and Gamson, 1987).
+Learning online can greatly expand social context, through the design of the online course

 Face-to-face course formats do not work online